Bust of Peter Damian

 Driven by a need for solitude, meditation and prayer, Peter Damian retired to the Camaldolese monastery of Fonte Avellana, in the year 1035.
 He quickly became the spiritual guide of the monks and his fame spread so rapidly that he was invited to teach in other monasteries as well.
 Returning to Fonte Avellana, he was elected Prior.
 He reorganized the hermitage and inspired the establishment of new houses in neighboring regions.
 His fervent activity was noticed by the Bishop of Ravenna who asked for his assistance, obliging him to leave the quiet and recollection of his monastery.

-Returning to his monastery from a peace mission in his hometown of Ravenna, Peter Damian was overtaken by death while visiting the Benedictine monastery in Faenza.
-He was immediately acclaimed as a saint by the people, and Pope Leo XII proclaimed him a Doctor of the Church in 1828.
+Upon his death, Peter Damian was immediately acclaimed as a saint by the people, and Pope Leo XII proclaimed him a Doctor of the Church in 1828.

 - Article by Catholic Time Staff